 According to the Pima Association of Governments, the Sahuarita and Green Valley area is designated as a regional growth area within Pima County.
 Sahuarita Farms is in the heart of this growth area.
 The FICO property within the Town of Sahuarita represents approximately one-third of the Town's land area.
 As a result, this property is critical to the quality and economic prosperity of the Town.
-The plan seeks to establish a framework for the successful generational development of a comprehensive master-planned community where residents can live, work, shop, learn, socialize and recreate in a thoughtfully planned, environmentally sensitive community.
+The plan seeks to establish a framework for the successful generational development of a comprehensive masterplanned community where residents can live, work, shop, learn, socialize and recreate in a thoughtfully planned, environmentally sensitive community.

 The region's past will meet the future in Sahuarita Farms.
-The project will be designed around a strong community core, brought to life by vibrant community activity centers, tree-lined streets, the Santa Cruz River, and neighborhood parks with meandering and interconnected walking trails.
+The project will be designed around a strong community core, brought to life by vibrant community activity centers, treelined streets, the Santa Cruz River, and neighborhood parks with meandering and interconnected walking trails.
 The plan will promote resident interaction and connectivity.

-An integrated system of open space can bring accessibility and connectivity within and outside the river corridor.
-Pedestrian-oriented community design is the proposed framework for neighborhoods and centers that can be multi-modal and transit-oriented via an integrated, fine-grained interconnected street system that supports all transportation modes.
+An integrated system of open spaces can bring accessibility and connectivity within and outside the river corridor.
+Pedestrianoriented community design is the proposed framework for neighborhoods and centers that will be multi-modal via an integrated, interconnected street system that supports various transportation modes.

-The project will establish a long-term, sustainable master plan for a community that will be built over a 40 to 50+ year period.
-The planned community can offer future residents a range of homes including affordable options that enhance livability.
+The project will establish the framework for a long-term, sustainable master plan for a community that will be built over a 40 to 50+ year period.
+The planned community will offer future residents homes in a variety of price ranges and lifestyle choices that enhance livability and diversity.
 Commercial, retail, employment and light manufacturing facilities will be arranged in a mixed-use development pattern that incorporates places for people to live, work, shop and play within a cohesive system of interconnected neighborhoods and village and activity centers.